MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/Develop/setup-developer-environment.md

 ﻿
 # Setup developer environment

-The following topics show you have to setup you your development environment to work with the AD RMS SDK APIs for your particular operating system.
+The following topics show you how to setup you your development environment to work with the AD RMS SDK APIs for your particular operating system.

 |Platform | Description|
 |------|------------|